nhtranngoc/fizzbuzz-o-clock/README.md

 ![Screenshot](https://raw.githubusercontent.com/nhtranngoc/fizzbuzz-o-clock/master/src/screenshot.PNG)

+## But Nam, isn't this overkill?

+This project is the coding equivalent of my grandma using her family heirloom cleaver to chop a single sardine.
+So, yes.
+But the purpose of this exercise is to learn Angular by building a small toy project.
+At some point in the future I will probably add a `lite` version with a single `index.html`.
+Alas, but that is not today.

 ## HexClock Allegations
 Please check out https://www.jacopocolo.com/hexclock/ for the original design.
 I only want to spend an hour on this and shamelessly stole his layout.
 Please forgive me as I am only human.